sienaiwun/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingAmbientOcclusion/readme.md

 ![D3D12 Ambient Occlusion GUI](Screenshot.png)
 ToDo video link

-This sample implements a real-time denoising of 1 ray per pixel (rpp) raytraced Ambient Occlusion.
+This sample implements a real-time denoising of 1 ray per pixel (spp) raytraced Ambient Occlusion.
 The sample assumes familiarity with Dx12 programming and DirectX Raytracing concepts introduced in the [D3D12 Raytracing Procedural Geometry sample](../D3D12RaytracingDProceduralGeometry/readme.md).

  ToDo give a brief overview of the readme's contents.
  The sample layout (files + project) is partitioned into RTAO (raytracing + denoising) and the rest of the sample.
 This makes it easy for copy&pasting RTAO code out into your projects and integrate it.